nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `edit 2 p/98765432` changes the parent contact number information of the second student in the student list.
 * `edit 2 g/S2` changes the grade of the second student in the student list from its current grade to `S2`, and he or she will be unenrolled from all classes in his or her previous grade.
 * `edit 2 n/Ben Lim e/benlim@gmail.com` changes the name and email of the second student in the student list.
+* `edit 2 r/unpaid` adds an `unpaid` remark into the second student's set of remarks.
+* `edit 2 dr/unpaid` removes the `unpaid` remark from the second student's set of remarks.

 #### Enrolling a student from lesson: `enroll`